 We are aware that this is a very subjective matter, but we are impressed by Rackspace’s green policy.
 Rackspace has a better collection of extra features for us.

 Just to recap, these are the major differences between both web hosts.

-- Rackspace caters for big business or medium-sized business looking to scale, while Bluehost has a more broad clientele.
+- Rackspace caters to big business or medium-sized businesses looking to scale, while Bluehost has a more broad clientele.

 - Rackspace has data centers all over the world, while Bluehost’s only known data center is in the US.

 - Rackspace has an uptime guarantee, Bluehost doesn’t.